kristoferlund/ic-alloy-basic-eth/README.md

-# ic-alloy, basic Ethereum multi-user wallet
+# A basic Ethereum multi-user wallet

+Use this repository as a starting point for building ICP projects that interact with Ethereum.

 [Alloy](https://alloy.rs/) is the next generation of Ethereum support libraries, written in Rust and designed for scalability and performance.
 Alloy is a rewrite